KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-Users can delete their account - As a User, I can delete my account, so that I can remove my details and recipes at my request
+Users can delete their account - As a User, I can delete my account, so that I can remove my details and recipes at my request.

 Acceptance Criteria:
-* Given that I am a registered user when I navigate to my account then I have an option to delete my account
+* Given that I am a registered user when I navigate to my account then I have an option to delete my account.
-* Given that I am a registered user viewing my account details when I click on the option to delete my account then I am requested to confirm the request
+* Given that I am a registered user viewing my account details when I click on the option to delete my account then I am requested to confirm the request.
-* Given that I am a registered user viewing my account details when I click on the option to delete my account And, When I confirm the request then My account and the recipes that I have created are deleted
+* Given that I am a registered user viewing my account details when I click on the option to delete my account And, When I confirm the request then My account and the recipes that I have created are deleted.
-* Given that I am a registered user when I delete my account then I should receive confirmation of the account deletion
+* Given that I am a registered user when I delete my account then I should receive confirmation of the account deletion.

 Implementation of tests:
-* Provide users with an easily accessible option to delete their account
+* Provide users with an easily accessible option to delete their account.
-* Provide users with a secure confirmation process to confirm account deletion requests to prevent accidents
+* Provide users with a secure confirmation process to confirm account deletion requests to prevent accidents.
 * Link all user created elements so that when a user deletes their account, all associated records are deleted.
 * Provide the user with confirmation that their account has been deleted.